 Bedsores are a strong indication of neglect.
 The cause of bedsores is prolonged and sustained pressure, and it does not have to be a lot of pressure.
 If any part of someone’s body is constantly in contact with a surface such as a chair or a bed and does not move, eventually that will reduce circulation and cause a sore.

 An individual with bedsores can have anything from general discomfort to severe physical and mental problems, such as infections, muscular damage, abrasions, and potentially death if left untreated.
+A Glastonbury nursing home neglect attorney could help a family take legal action after losing a loved one to neglect.

 Treatment Options for Bedsores